 Here’s a breakdown of IP monitoring and logging policies around the world, and how you can protect yourself and your private data.

 IP logging in United States

-There is currently no data retention law in the U.S. that requires ISPs to log customer data.
-However, the Stored Communications Act dictates that if an ISP does record customer data, the government must be allowed to access it.
-And unfortunately, most major US internet providers do store logs of IP addresses and the websites they visit.
+Although there is currently no data retention law in the U.S. that requires ISPs to log customer data, the Stored Communications Act dictates that if an ISP does record customer data, the government must be allowed to access it.
+And unfortunately, most major U.S. internet providers do store logs of IP addresses and the websites they visit.